 - Cowes hosts the Classic Boat Museum and the Classic Boat Museum Gallery.
 Ideal if you like either boats, or pictures of boats, or both (actually I'd be surprised if there's anyone out there that loves pictures of boats, but doesn't like real boats).

-- Bembridge Lifeboat Station is free and has volunteers on hand to tell you about the impressive vessel, which lives at the end of a long walkway.
+- Bembridge Lifeboat Station is free and has volunteers on hand to tell you about the impressive vessel that lives at the end of a long walkway.
 They also do practice launches which are a local spectacle and are usually announced on their Facebook page.

 - The RNLI Inshore Lifeboat Centre is a factory in East Cowes where about half of the RNLI's fleet are manufactured and repaired.
-You can sign up for a free tour which takes about 90 minutes.
-Please note: these tours are currently suspended due to Covid.
-Check their website for updates.
+You can sign up for a free tour, which takes about 90 minutes.

 - The Sir Max Aitken Museum is free and is in Cowes High Street.
 He was an MP, a fighter pilot, a newspaper magnate and the London Boat Show founder.
 The museum is a chance to rummage through his odd collection of stuff.